 - Anticipated resource needs (Maximum 20 000 CPU-hours or 5 TB storage)

-- If HPC, average core count and memory requirements.
+- If HPC, average core count, memory requirements and if you need GPU.

 - Software needs